FIFA 11: Demo

 A FIFA 11 demo was released for PS3, Xbox 360 and PC on 15 September 2010.
 The demo features Chelsea, Barcelona, Real Madrid, Juventus, Bayer Leverkusen and Lyon, although Arsenal can be unlocked on the PS3 and Xbox 360 by playing FIFA Superstars on Facebook and winning 5 matches on Superstars.
 The stadium for the demo is Real Madrid's home stadium, Santiago Bernabéu, but the Emirates Stadium can also be unlocked through FIFA Superstars.
 It will be unlocked after 10 games on Superstars.
 Reciprocally, by playing the FIFA 11 demo, users can earn rewards for their FIFA Superstars team.

 Reception

 FIFA 11 has been positively received with IGN UK rating it 9.5 out of 10 and Official PlayStation Magazine (UK) rating it a 10/10, the first game in the series to be given a full score.
 Eurogamer rated it 8/10 summing up, "At its best FIFA 11 is enormous fun and brilliantly engineered, but in its battle to be more varied and realistic it has lost some of its momentum, and off the pitch returns are starting to diminish too".

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded FIFA 11 with "Sports Game of the Year".

 As of October 2011, 16 million copies of the game have been sold across all platforms.